Your organic chemistry class is just around the corner.

 Alcohols, Ethers, and Epoxides

-If your syllabus follows the ‘more reactions’ theme you’ll recognize that you cover functional groups in terms of increased level of oxidation, alcohols/ethers/epoxides, then ketones and aldehydes, then carboxylic acids and derivatives.
+If your syllabus follows the ‘more reactions’ theme, you’ll recognize that you cover functional groups in terms of increased level of oxidation, alcohols/ethers/epoxides, then ketones and aldehydes, and then carboxylic acids and derivatives.

 Each of these chapters will follow this type of pattern:

 - Naming said functional group

 - Physical properties of this specific group including solubility and melting/boiling points